 “You know, being killed somehow by my art…that could be okay.
 I’ll just be sitting in my studio painting and the canvas will just fall…or it could be a sculpture.”

 Gruesome?
 We don’t think so.
 After some more discussion on the logistics of death BY art (could canvas smother anyone?
-Would the fumes be the final culprit?), I can’t help but ask whether Emily has created any pieces that remind her of her own death.
+Would the fumes be the final culprit?
+And no, at this time Velvet Buzzsaw was not yet a thing), I can’t help but ask whether Emily has created any pieces that remind her of her own death.
 She laughs and points in the direction of our kitchen.

 Looking closely, several graves lie peacefully across a green field, but only one is marked with a date.
 It’s been hanging in our apartment since move-in.